g-sferr/SRRC-FIR_Filter-FPGA_Digital_Circuit/README.md

 ### Python with Required Packages

-Python is the primary programming language used for SRRC filter simulation and analysis.
+Python programming language has been used for SRRC filter simulation and analysis.
+It was used for testbench execution and waveform analysis of hardware in numerical and high-level manner.

 The **essential Python packages** for this project are: